TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2019/Index.rst

 under the hood in the TYPO3 core.

-If you develop an extension and use the :ref:`t3coreapi:caching` or have other issues where concurrent access of a resource must be prevented, you should check it out.
+If you develop an extension and use the :ref:`t3coreapi:caching` or have other issues where concurrent access to a resource must be prevented, you should check it out.

 As always, you can help to improve the documentation: Create an